"Stephen J. Morgan's photographs are characterized by a sense of quiet and melancholy."

 Previously my work has touched on what it was to be second generation Irish in England, realising early on that it was not about being Irish but about not feeling English or more importantly British.
 For the English I think the two are the same.
 The heart of the Empire was England and the English.
 So when a Union Jack is hung in a window of a house, the same feelings of nationality will resonate with the house in the next street proudly displaying the St George Cross.

 So with this as my starting point, by referencing dates of 12 notable events from my life growing up in the 70’s and 80’s and by looking at a past where society was more political (even for a 10 year old growing up in Birmingham) I hope it will make the viewer ask questions about where we are today.
 What does it mean to live in a multicultural society?
-What it is to be political within that society?
+What is it to be political within that society?
 The last point for me is especially important, as we seem to be living in a time that is as brutal as it was when I was growing up in Birmingham.

 14 August 1969